VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.queues int
      The number of concurrent queues to each -remoteWrite.url.
 Set more queues if default number of queues isn't enough for sending high volume of collected data to remote storage.
 Default value is 2 * numberOfAvailableCPUs (default 8)
   -remoteWrite.rateLimit array
      Optional rate limit in bytes per second for data sent to the corresponding -remoteWrite.url.
 By default, the rate limit is disabled.
-It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage
+It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage (default 0)
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.relabelConfig string
      Optional path to file with relabeling configs, which are applied to all the metrics before sending them to -remoteWrite.url.
 See also -remoteWrite.urlRelabelConfig.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmagent.html#relabeling
   -remoteWrite.roundDigits array
      Round metric values to this number of decimal digits after the point before writing them to remote storage.
 Examples: -remoteWrite.roundDigits=2 would round 1.236 to 1.24, while -remoteWrite.roundDigits=-1 would round 126.78 to 130.
 By default, digits rounding is disabled.
 Set it to 100 for disabling it for a particular remote storage.
-This option may be used for improving data compression for the stored metrics
+This option may be used for improving data compression for the stored metrics (default 100)
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.sendTimeout array
-     Timeout for sending a single block of data to the corresponding -remoteWrite.url (default 1m) Supports array of values separated by comma or specified via multiple flags.
+     Timeout for sending a single block of data to the corresponding -remoteWrite.url (default 1m0s) Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.shardByURL
      Whether to shard outgoing series across all the remote storage systems enumerated via -remoteWrite.url .
 By default the data is replicated across all the -remoteWrite.url .
 See https://docs.victoriametrics.com/vmagent.html#sharding-among-remote-storages
   -remoteWrite.showURL
      Whether to show -remoteWrite.url in the exported metrics.
 It is hidden by default, since it can contain sensitive info such as auth key
   -remoteWrite.significantFigures array
      The number of significant figures to leave in metric values before writing them to remote storage.
 See https://en.wikipedia.org/wiki/Significant_figures .
 Zero value saves all the significant figures.
 This option may be used for improving data compression for the stored metrics.
-See also -remoteWrite.roundDigits
+See also -remoteWrite.roundDigits (default 0)
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.config array
      Optional path to file with stream aggregation config.
 See https://docs.victoriametrics.com/stream-aggregation.html .
 See also -remoteWrite.streamAggr.keepInput, -remoteWrite.streamAggr.dropInput and -remoteWrite.streamAggr.dedupInterval
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.dedupInterval array
      Input samples are de-duplicated with this interval before being aggregated.
-Only the last sample per each time series per each interval is aggregated if the interval is greater than zero
+Only the last sample per each time series per each interval is aggregated if the interval is greater than zero (default 0s)
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.dropInput array
      Whether to drop all the input samples after the aggregation with -remoteWrite.streamAggr.config.
 By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
 See also -remoteWrite.streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html